- Adversity & Challenge

 Quote #16 in the series 16 Principles of Happiness by the 16th President: “A house divided against itself cannot stand.”
 Just as nations can be wounded and divided, so can marriages.
 But just as the nation was healed, marriages can too.

-Translation “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” ~ Winston Churchill Optimists are happier because optimists are, well, optimistic.
-Churchill, himself a self-proclaimed optimist, had it […]
+“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.” ~ Winston Churchill Optimists are happier because optimists are, well, optimistic.
+Churchill, himself a self-proclaimed optimist, had it right. […]